raspberrypilearning/google-voice-aiy/en/step_1.md

 --- step ---
 ## Setting up the hardware

 You can follow the [build guide on the Google AIY website](https://aiyprojects.withgoogle.com/voice/#assembly-guide-4-put-it-all-together) if you want.
-However, it uses the carboard box to house the kit, and this will restrict access to the GPIO pins.
-If you want to follow a simplere guide then you can use the instructions below.
+However, it uses the cardboard box to house the kit, and this will restrict access to the GPIO pins.
+If you want to follow a simple guide then you can use the instructions below.

 --- collapse ---
 [[[rpi-aiy-voice-assemble]]]